sailesh-ramayanam/soochi/react/todo-list/question.md

 ## UI requirements

 1. Title of the app `ToDo App` should be displayed.
-2. There should be one input field for entering the task description with placeholder `Enter Task`.
+2. There should be one input field for entering the task description with placeholder `Enter here`.
-3. There should be one button for adding task with title `Add`.
+3. There should be one button for adding task with title `Add To Do`.

 4. A list of tasks one below the other
    - Todo tasks with the name exactly as mentioned while adding it.